 A system processes user queries.
 The system may generate a list of query patterns of a first type.
 The system may also receive a user query and determine whether the received query is a query of the first type based at least in part on the list of query patterns.

-More than Commercial Queries and More that Domain Names
+More than Commercial Queries and More that Exact Match Domains

-The patent describes a number of approaches that could be used to identity commercial queries, and tells us that when a query is non-commercial, it might be processed in one way, and when it is commercial it might be processed in another manner that help to “ensure that a person is provided with an unbiased set of results.”
+The patent describes a number of approaches that could be used to identify commercial queries, and tells us that when a query is non-commercial, it might be processed in one way, and when it is commercial it might be processed in another manner that helps to “ensure that a person is provided with an unbiased set of results.”

 The processes for determining whether queries are commercial or non-commercial may use an automated process, a manual process, or a combination of both, to find “query patterns” that can be used to match with queries typed into a search box to choose which algorithm is used.